occampos/AtliQ-Business-Insights/README.md

 *Project Description:*

 In this project I work with data representing AtliQ Technologies, aiming to produce an interactive dashboard that effectively showcases critical business insights.
-Leveraging *DAX* and *Power Query* in *Power BI*, I organize and present the data in a user-friendly format, facilitating seamless data-driven decision-making.
+Leveraging *DAX* and *Power Query* in *Power BI*, I manipulate and present the data in a user-friendly format, facilitating seamless data-driven decision-making.
 The dashboard is thoughtfully divided into four main perspectives: Finance View, Sales View, Marketing View, and Supply Chain View.

 *Objective:*